-Our robot will be used to compete in the 2017-2018 FTC Relic Recovery game.
-The robot will fit inside a 18-inch cube, and will be controlled with an Android based java control System.
+Our robot will be used to compete in the 2020-2021 FTC Ultimate Goal game.
+The robot will fit inside an 18-inch cube and will be controlled with an Android-based Java control System.

 - The robot will follow a pre-defined set of instructions to perform some tasks by using a combination of software logic and sensor inputs.
 No team input on controllers or likewise is allowed during this Autonomous period.